-Ion Shading Effects during Metal Etch in Plasma Processing
+Ion-Shading Effects During Metal Etch in Plasma Processing

-Tsitsi G. Madziwa-Nussinov, Member, IEEE, Donald Arnush, and Francis F. Chen, Member, IEEE
+Tsitsi G. Madziwa-Nussinov, Member, IEEE, Donald Arnush, and Francis F. Chen, Life Fellow, IEEE

-Abstract- Self-consistent computations of electric fields and ion orbits inside trenches were done in order to verify Hashimoto's hypothesis of damage induced during plasma processing.
-In his well accepted theory, Hashimoto proposed a mechanism for electron shading damage, whereby the photoresist at the tops of trenches and vias collect a negative charge from the thermal electrons, creating an electric field (E-field), which prevents electrons from reaching the trench bottom, where collector is located.
-The sheath electric field accelerates the ions and drives them straight into the trench where they impinge on the collector, and charge it positive if it is isolated.
-In the computations presented in this paper, it is shown that ion orbits depend only on the electric fields at the entrance and are sensitive to changes in the shape of the photoresist layer there.
-In addition to the electron shading mechanism, there is an "ion shading" effect that protects part of the trench walls, and the number of ions that strike the wall is too small to cause any deformation of the walls.
+Abstract-Self-consistent computations of electric fields (E-fields) and ion orbits inside trenches were done in order to verify Hashimoto's hypothesis of damage that is induced during plasma processing.
+In his well-accepted theory, Hashimoto proposed a mechanism for electron-shading damage, whereby the photoresist at the tops of trenches and vias collects a negative charge from the thermal electrons, creating an E-field, which prevents electrons from reaching the trench bottom, where collector is located.
+The sheath E-field accelerates the ions and drives them straight into the trench where they impinge on the collector, and charge it positive if it is isolated.
+In the computations presented in this paper, it is shown that ion orbits depend only on the E-fields at the entrance and are sensitive to changes in the shape of the photoresist layer there.
+In addition to the electronshading mechanism, there is an "ion-shading" effect that protects part of the trench walls, and the number of ions that strike the wall is too small to cause any deformation of the walls.

-Index Terms- electron shading damage, ion shading, ion trajectories, metal etch, plasma processing.
+Index Terms-Electron-shading damage, ion shading, ion trajectories, metal etch, plasma processing.